Code-Institute-Submissions/RaoulRV-ecommerce_DecResub/README.md

 ## Html Validator

-- I tested every page and there were no major errors, sometimes there is an error on the product details page for a stray "article" tag but that only happens because of my "if" statement, the article tag is not stray.
+- I tested every page and there were no major errors.

 - The warnings are from the mailchimp code which I copied from their site.
-You can see that in the screenshots below (note: The screenshots are taken of the local website tests but I tested the live version afterwards as well):
+You can see that in the screenshots below:

 <details><summary>Home</summary>
 <img src="media/home.JPG">